bytetriper/RAE/README.md

 Download `/data/boyang/models/` on 74 and `ln -s` to `RAE/models/`

+If you don't have access to 74, you can also download the folder from : `gs://boyang-data-east/gpu_models/models/` using `gsutil -m cp -r gs://boyang-data-east/gpu_models/models/ RAE/`

 Download standard ImageNet-1k and put it to somewhere you like.

 Then it should be directly runnable.